canopas/iOS-developer-roadmap-2023/README.md

 * Here's [UI for reference](https://cdn.dribbble.com/userupload/3719280/file/original-5d6d206acf8adf5458091206369445f1.png?compress=1&resize=752x)

 ### Practical 2
+#### News Application
-#### Develop collapsing toolbar for the News application
+* Develop collapsing toolbar for the News application.
-* Home screen should show a toolbar and news content
+* Home screen should show a toolbar and news content.
 * The toolbar on the screen should initially display the app's logo and title.
 * As the user scrolls down to read the news, the toolbar should collapse to provide more space for the content.
   - You can use any dummy text/images as article content.